oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api_frontend/order_product_kit_item_line_item.md

 #### get_subresource

-Retrieve a kit item record assigned to a specific order product kit item line item record.
+Retrieve a record of kit item assigned to a specific order product kit item line item record.

 #### get_relationship

-Retrieve an ID of the related kit item.
+Retrieve an ID of kit item record assigned to a specific order product kit item line item record.

 ### lineItem

 #### get_subresource

-Retrieve a line item record assigned to a specific order product kit item line item record.
+Retrieve a record of line item assigned to a specific order product kit item line item record.

 #### get_relationship

-Retrieve an ID of the related line item.
+Retrieve an ID of line item record assigned to a specific order product kit item line item record.

 ### product